 The duration of the MSc in Bioeconomy: Biotechnology and Law depends on the kind of stream being chosen by the students.
 This stream is determined by the nature of the undertaken dissertation (experimental or non-experimental dissertation).
 For students who will choose a non-experimental dissertation, the full-time attendance of taught courses for two academic semesters and the preparation of a master’s dissertation for one more semester are required.
 For those who will choose an experimental research-based dissertation, the programme’s curriculum requires the full-time attendance of taught courses for two academic semesters plus two academic semesters for the preparation of the master’s dissertation.
 For students who wish to attend the programme on a part-time basis, the programme gives this possibility upon their request.
 In this case, the duration of the MSc is doubled.

-Teaching takes place on weekends afternoons, through flexible learning methods combining the traditional face-to-face education with distant learning.
+Teaching takes place on weekends in distance learning mode.
 The programme starts every November.

 Teaching methods are based on learner-centered education standards and involve:

 (a) synchronous learning (‘teleconferences’ and virtual meetings will be held regularly during each semester) and